arjundavis/pandas-python-challenge/README.md

 # pandas-python challenge
-A challenge to read a csv in python and export it...
+A quick challenge to read a csv in python and export it...

 ## Requirements
 You will need python and the package pandas to complete this challenge.
 How you choose to set this up is up to you.